Expropriation of the Princes in the Weimar Republic: Result of the petition for a referendum

 The petition for a referendum, carried out in the first half of March 1926, underlined the capacity of the two workers' parties to mobilize people.
 Of the 39.4 million eligible voters, 12.5 million entered themselves in the official lists.
-The minimum participation of ten percent of the voters was thus exceeded by a factor of more than three.
+The minimum participation of ten per cent of the voters was thus exceeded by a factor of more than three.

-The number of votes that the KPD and SPD had achieved in the Reichstag elections in December 1924 was exceeded by almost 18 percent.
+The number of votes that the KPD and SPD had achieved in the Reichstag elections in December 1924 was exceeded by almost 18 per cent.
 Particularly striking was the high level of support in the strongholds of the Centre Party.
 Here, the number of supporters of the petition was much higher than the total number of votes received by the KPD and SPD.at the previous general election.
 Even domains of liberalism such as Württemberg exhibited similar trends.

 Particularly marked were the gains recorded in large cities.
 Expropriation without compensation was supported not just by supporters of the workers' parties but also by many voters in the centre and right-wing parties.

 In rural areas, however, there was often strong resistance to the petition.
 In particular in East Elbia, the KPD and SPD could not achieve the results of the last general election.
 Administrative obstacles to the referendum and threats by large farming employers towards employees had an effect.
 In Lower Bavaria in particular, there was a similar below-average participation.
 Bavaria had the second lowest participation, after the tiny state of Waldeck, The Bavarian People's Party (BVP) and the Catholic Church vigorously and successfully advised against taking part in the petition.
 Also, a largely uncontroversial agreement with the House of Wittelsbach had been successfully negotiated in 1923.